Gujarat Subah: Indigo

 In Gujarat, indigo was primarily produced in Sarkhej in the 17th century.
 While this variety was not as pure (due to the mixture of sand) as the variety from Biana near Agra, it was similarly priced due to the savings from transporting it to the coast.
 The indigo trade decreased after 1650 as Europe turned to the West Indies as its source of supply.

 Saltpeter

 Saltpeter, an important ingredient in gunpowder, was largely supplied from Malpur, a small town in the Sabarkantha district, and was purchased by the British in Gujarat.
 The saltpeter trade with the British and the Dutch was relatively modest, consisting of between 200 and 300 tons per year, initially but was later expanded with the discovery of resources in Bihar.

 As the viceroy of Gujarat, Aurangzeb embargoed the sale of saltpeter in 1645 on the religious reason that it may be used against other Muslims.

 Art and architecture

 Art and architecture were emphasized under the reigns of Akbar, Jahangir, and Shah Jahan.
-Akbar favored the illustration of historical events and religious epics, Jahangir had an inclination towards wild life paintings, and Shah Jahan was more interested in architecture.
+Akbar favored the illustration of historical events and religious epics, Jahangir had an inclination towards wildlife paintings, and Shah Jahan was more interested in architecture.